1. Adams defended British soldiers after the Boston Massacre.

 Recommended for you

 5. Adams participated in what may have been the nastiest presidential campaign in American history.

 Modern-day mudslinging had nothing on the dirt thrown in the 1800 presidential election between Adams and the sitting vice president, Thomas Jefferson.
-While the Federalist Adams believed in a strong centralized government and the Republican Jefferson favored states’ rights, the debate went beyond policy differences to personal attacks.
+While the Federalist Adams believed in a strong centralized government and the Democratic-Republican Jefferson favored states’ rights, the debate went beyond policy differences to personal attacks.
 Campaign propaganda paid for by Jefferson charged that Adams was a “hideous hermaphroditical character” who smuggled prostitutes into the country from England and planned to marry one of his sons to a daughter of King George III to establish a royal bloodline in his family.
 The president’s supporters called Jefferson a coward, French radical and infidel who would seize the country’s bibles and allow “the refuse of Europe” to flood American shores.
 Abigail Adams lamented that the campaign had produced enough venom to “ruin and corrupt the minds and morals of the best people in the world.”